MS in Chemistry

 Applications are reviewed as completed throughout the year, however, all application materials required by the chemistry department must be submitted by April 1st for consideration for the following fall semester, and September 1st for consideration for the following spring semester.

-Assessment Exam Requirements for the MS and PhD Degrees
+Assessment Exam Requirements for the MS Degree

-All entering Master of Science and Doctor of Philosophy students are required to take assessment exams in analytical, inorganic, organic, physical chemistry and biochemistry at the beginning of their first semester in the program.
+All entering Master of Science students are required to take assessment exams in analytical, inorganic, organic, physical chemistry and biochemistry at the beginning of their first semester in the program.
 Students must receive a pass or remove deficiencies in four of the subject areas listed above within the first year in the program.
 Deficiencies may be removed by enrolling in an appropriate course designated by the graduate affairs committee and passing with a B or better grade.
 Assessment exams are given two times a year — fall and spring.

 All MS students are required to satisfactorily complete the Professional and Scholarly Integrity Training by the end of their first year in the program.